McConnell rejects U.S. mayors' demand for Senate action on gun bills, after shootings

 Among those who signed the letter were the mayors of Orlando, Florida, where 49 people were killed at a nightclub in June 2016; Parkland, Florida, where 17 were massacred in a high school in February 2018; Pittsburgh, Pennsylvania, where 11 people were slain in a synagogue in October 2018; and Annapolis, Maryland, where five people were killed at a newspaper office in June 2018.

-Two Democratic mayors who are running for president also signed the letter: Pete Buttigieg, mayor of South Bend, Indiana, and New York City Mayor Bill de Blasio.
+Two Democratic mayors who are running for president also signed the letter: Pete Buttigieg, of South Bend, Indiana, and New York City's Bill de Blasio.

 The NRA accused U.S. presidential candidates of using the shootings for political gain.